sagold/json-schema-library/README.md

 ### getTemplate

 `getTemplate` creates input data from a json-schema that is valid to the schema.
-Where possible the json-schema property `default` will be used to initially setup input data.
-In other cases, first enum values or initial values, etc are user to build up the json-data.
+Where possible, the json-schema `default` property will be used to initially setup input data.
+Otherwise, the first values encountered (enum values, initial values, etc.) are user to build up the json-data.

 ```ts
 const jsonSchema = new Draft07(myJsonSchema);
 const myData = jsonSchema.getTemplate();
 ```

-Additionally, you can pass input data. `getTemplate` will then complement any missing values from the schema, while keeping the initial values
+Additionally, you can pass input data. `getTemplate` will then complement any missing values from the schema, while keeping the initial values.

 ```ts
 const jsonSchema = new Draft07(myJsonSchema);
 const myData = jsonSchema.getTemplate({ name: "input-data" });
 ```

-**Note** If you are using references in your schema, `getTemplate` will only resolve the first _$ref_ in each path, ensuring no inifinte data structures are created.
-In case the limit of **1** _$ref_ resolution is to low, you can modify the value globally one by adjusting the json-schema-library settings:
+**Note:** If you are using references in your schema, `getTemplate` will only resolve the first _$ref_ in each path, ensuring no inifinte data structures are created.
+In case the limit of **1** _$ref_ resolution is too low, you can modify the value globally one by adjusting the json-schema-library settings:

 ```ts
 import { settings } from "json-schema-library";